3 essential leadership accountability tips for CEOs

 This newfound accountability can set the tone of the culture, according to Vistage Master Chair Cheryl McMillan.
 These leaders gain an exponential amount of trust and credibility throughout their company.

-But when a culture of accountability sets in, McMillan said that something wonderful happens: Peers hold peers accountable.
+When a culture of accountability sets in, McMillan said that something wonderful happens: Peers hold peers accountable.

 “That’s a really difficult level to get to, but it’s a great thing when it works,” McMillan said.
 “If you can get two key executives who have to cooperate — maybe they’re in sales and ops — and hold themselves accountable without being personally reactive, that’s a beautiful thing.”